Welcome to Safe Sleep 101

 Travel Systems

-It’s fine if your baby falls asleep in his car seat or stroller while you’re out and about, as long as he is properly buckled.
-Transfer him to a safe sleep space when one is available.
+It’s fine if your baby falls asleep in his car seat or stroller while you’re out and about, as long as they are properly buckled.
+Transfer them to a safe sleep space when one is available.

 Car seats and strollers should not be used for routine sleep.
 They should only be used to transport your baby from one location to another.